RULES 2021 Idaho Milk Processors Annual Dairy Product Contest

 Contest Category Classes

-Class 2 - Medium Cheddar Cheese: Cheese 3 to 6 months old; must be manufactured between Feb 9 and May 10, 2021; date of manufacture to be stated on the entry form.
+Class 2 - Medium Cheddar Cheese - Cheese 3 to 6 months old; must be manufactured between February 9 and May 10, 2021; date of manufacture to be stated on the entry form.

-Class 3 – Sharp Cheddar Cheese: Cheese 6 to 12 months old, manufactured on or between August 10, 2020 and Feb10, 2020; date of manufacture to be stated on the entry form.
+Class 3 – Sharp Cheddar Cheese - Cheese 6 to 12 months old, manufactured between August 10, 2020 and Feb 10, 2020; date of manufacture to be stated on the entry form.

-Class 5 – Aged Cheddar Cheese: Cheese older than 24 months, manufactured before August 10, 2019; date of manufacture to be stated on the entry form.
+Class 5 – Aged Cheddar Cheese – Cheese older than 24 months, manufactured on or before August 10, 2019; date of manufacture to be stated on the entry form.

-Class 6 – Colby/Monterey Jack: Colby, Monterey Jack, Muenster and any other mixed, washed curd cheeses.
+Class 6 – Colby/Monterey Jack /Muenster– Class to include Colby, Monterey Jack, Muenster and any other mixed washed curd cheeses.

-Class 7 – Hard Italian Cheese: Class to include Parmesan, Romano, Asiago, cotija types of cheese, cheese with a rind, etc.; date of manufacture and brief description to be stated on the entry form.
+Class 7 – Hard Italian Cheese – Class to include Parmesan, Romano, Asiago, cotija types of cheese, cheese with a rind, etc.; date of manufacture and a brief description to be stated on the entry form.

-Class 16 - Cultured Dairy Products: all cultured products including yogurt, sour cream, cottage cheese, cream cheese, and sour cream or yogurt-based dips and spreads.
+Class 16 - Cultured Dairy Products - all cultured products such as yogurt, sour cream, cream cheese, cottage cheese, and sour cream or yogurt-based dips and spreads.